altocodenl/tagaway/readme.md

 - tag:USERNAME:TAG (set): piv ids that belong to that tag.

 - tags:USERNAME (set): list of all tags created by the user.
 Does not include tags shared with the user, nor `a::` or `u::`, but it does include geotags and date tags.

+- hometags:USERNAME (string): stringified array of the form `[TAG1, ...]`, containing all the home tags of the user.

 - shm:USERNAME (set): USERNAMEA:TAG, USERNAMEB:TAG (shared with me)